Please note: Enquiries for students with Special Circumstances for 2021 have closed as of Friday 3 September.

 - Eligible students in Years K-6, Non-Government schools remain enrolled in their school while accessing SIDE’s Referral Program.
 Schools and parents/guardians need to be aware of the charges associated with the school partnership.

-To make an enquiry about the Referral Program for a K-6 student with special circumstances, contact SIDE Primary K-6 or by phone on +61 8 9311 1447.
+To make an enquiry about the Referral Program for a K-6 student with special circumstances, phone on +61 8 9311 1447.
 A SIDE school psychologist will contact you to determine if the student is eligible.

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.